StPaulAcademy/HOMAR-FTC-Library/README.md

 If this sounds useful to your team, go ahead and install it!
 Keep in mind that this library is a work-in-progress.
 The core features are fairly well-developed (i.e. they work), but we plan to add more samples, improve the Javadoc reference, write more tutorials, and add even more features.
 ## Installation
 ### Using Git
-**If you're already using [Git](https://en.wikipedia.org/wiki/Git) to manage your code, we recommend this method, as it will make it easy to install updates to the library (which we plan to publish frequently).**
+**If you're already using [Git](https://en.wikipedia.org/wiki/Git) to manage your code, we recommend this method, as it will make it easy to install updates to the library (which we plan to publish frequently) and relatively easy for your teammates to use the library once you've installed it.**

 #### Part A: Once Per Repository
 To install HOMAR in your team's repository, follow these steps: